xiangbo3/diskled/README.md

 This is used to monitor the real-time read/write status of all hard disks in Linux/FreeBSD/OpenBSD/NetBSD/DraongFlyBSD console.

 ## Usage
-It's a bash script, just run it.
+It's a shell script, just run it.

 ```
 ./diskled.sh